vera-institute/incarceration-trends/README.md

 ## Project History
 In December 2015, Vera released the Incarceration Trends data tool (http://trends.vera.org) and the companion publication [In Our Own Backyard: Confronting Growth and Disparities in American Jails](https://www.vera.org/publications/in-our-own-backyard-confronting-growth-and-disparities-in-american-jails).
 This work employed two Bureau of Justice Statistics (BJS) data collections: the Census of Jails (COJ), which covers all jails and is conducted every five to eight years since 1970, and the Annual Survey of Jails (ASJ), which covers about one-third of jails-and includes nearly all of the largest jails-that has been conducted in non-census years since 1982.
 This project was funded by the Robert W. Wilson Charitable Trust.

-In 2016-2018, through a grant from the MacArthur Foundation Safety and Justice Challenge, Vera updated the data tool to include newly released data from the 2013 COJ and 2015 ASJ and developed four publications:
+In 2016-2020, through a grant from the MacArthur Foundation Safety and Justice Challenge, Vera updated the data tool to include newly released data from the 2013 COJ and 2014, 2015, 2016, and 2017 ASJ and developed four publications:

 * [Overlooked: Women and Jails in an Era of Reform](https://www.vera.org/publications/overlooked-women-and-jails-report)
 * [Out of Sight: The Growth of Jails in Rural America](https://www.vera.org/publications/out-of-sight-growth-of-jails-rural-america)